Health and Safety

 Australia’s health care system is divided into ‘public’ and ‘private’.
 Public patients rely on the government’s national health insurance, Medicare.
 It coexists with a private health system.

 If there is an emergency, call 000.
-Just let the operator who answers which of the following services you need.
+Just let the operator who answers know which of the following services you need.
 If you don’t speak English, inform the operator your language and wait for instructions.
 It will be hard but try to stay calm, speak slowly and clearly.
 Calls to 000 are free of charge.

 Call 000 when: